 Now that you understand what the 6 active listening techniques are, seriously consider whether you are a truly active listener.
 You may want to try growing your active listening skillset by taking our 7-day active listening challenge.

 Many people take their listening skills for granted.
 We often assume it’s obvious that we’re practicing active listening and that others know they’re being heard.

 Even with the best of intentions, you may actually be unconsciously sending signals that you aren’t listening at all.
-You may need to brush up on your active listening skills if any of the following questions describe you.
+You may need to brush up on your active listening techniques if any of the following questions describe you.
 Do you sometimes:

 - Have a hard time concentrating on what’s being said, especially when the person speaking is complaining, rambling, or gossiping?